cloudstk/articles/azure-data-factory/scheduling-a-pipeline-in-azure-data-factory.md

 Scheduling a Pipeline in Azure Data Factory
 ===========================================
-Azure data factory can be triggered through multiple ways currently there are four ways that you can trigger data factory.
+Azure data factory can be triggered through multiple ways, currently, there are four ways that you can trigger data factory.

 Data Factory pipeline can be triggered by
 * Schedule Triggers